HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 - Task.status
 - Task.intent

-convey what the task status, and the intent of the request.
+convey the task status, and the intent of the request.
 The Task.status value of "request" is typical when POSTing the Task-based attachment request.
-Note that the status will change as the Task at is moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
+Note that the status will change as the Task moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
 Task.intent is fixed to "order".

 ~~~
 {% include_relative includelines filename='cdex-task-example22.json' start=96 count=2 linenumber=true %}